dbsectrainer/devOps_tools/cheatsheets/gcp.md

 # Google Cloud Platform (GCP) Cheatsheet

+*This cheatsheet provides a reference for Google Cloud Platform (GCP) commands and services.*

-# Note: gcloud CLI 469.0.0 is the latest version as of April 2025
+*Note: gcloud CLI 469.0.0 is the latest version as of April 2025*

 ## gcloud Configuration
 ```bash